FAQs - Information

 - Can I put a bearcat or Willamette logo on T-shirts?

-Re-Registration will occur again in the Spring of 2014.[back to top]
+Re-Registration will occur again in the Spring of 2015.[back to top]

 First, you must find an advisor who is a member of the Willamette University faculty, staff or administration.
 Then, complete a Student Organization Affiliation Form listing the officers of the organization.
-Along with this form, you must provide a petition signed by at least 10 fee-paying CLA/ASP students interested in your organization.
+Along with this form, you must provide a petition signed by at least 10 fee-paying undergraduate (CLA) students interested in your organization.
 Lastly, you must provide a constitution and bylaws.
-Once all of the paperwork is completed, the organization will be notified of the decision by a member of the Office of Student Activities after the Club Approval and Finance Committee (formerly known as COSO) and ASWU Senate have reviewed the proposed organization and voted.
-Click here for a more complete overview of how to form a new student organization at WU![back to top]
+Once all of the paperwork is completed, the organization will be notified of the decision by a member of the Office of Student Activities after the Club Approval and Finance Committee and ASWU Senate have reviewed the proposed organization and voted.
+Click here for a complete overview of how to form a new student organization at WU![back to top]

 Complete a Student Organization Affiliation Form, a petition of at least 10 fee-paying CLA/ASP students expressing interest in the organization, a constitution, and bylaws.
 You can find copies of these forms and informational handouts in the Office of Student Activities or online.[back to top]

 There is no minimum number of students needed.
-However, you must have at least 10 fee-paying CLA/ASP students sign a petition expressing interest in your organization.[back to top]
+However, you must have at least 10 fee-paying undergraduate (CLA) students sign a petition expressing interest in your organization.[back to top]

 All students serving in elected or appointed positions of leadership shall maintain a 2.5 cumulative GPA.
 At the beginning of each semester, the Office of Student Activities will confirm that the contact person for each registered student organization is in compliance with this policy.
 If a person does fall below the requirement, the student organization will be expected to name a replacement within two weeks of notification.
 If a student wishes to appeal, they should contact the Director of Student Activities.[back to top]

 Find a faculty or staff member who shares a similar interest or expertise in the mission of the student organization you are trying to start.
-OSA is a great resource to suggest possible advisors for your new group.[back to top]
+Contact the Office of Student Activities or a Leadership Consultant for assistance finding an advisor.[back to top]

 Your advisor can play an important role in your organization.
 He/she can help establish goals, create agendas, create a budget, serve as a mediator, and provide continuity and stability in the group from year to year.
 An advisor signature is required for contracts.[back to top]